Statistical properties of Lorenz like flows, recent developments and perspectives: Ergodic theoretic results for the geometric Lorenz attractor

 Having shown that physical probability measures exist, it is natural to consider the rate of convergence of the time averages to the space average, measured by the volume of the subset of points whose time averages stay away from the space average by a prescribed amount up to some evolution time.
-We extend part of the results on large deviation rates of Kifer ~\cite{kifer90} from the uniformly hyperbolic setting to semiflows over non-uniformly expanding base dynamics and unbounded roof function.
-These special flows model non-uniformly hyperbolic flows like the Lorenz flow, exhibiting equilibria accumulated by regular orbits.
+More precisely, if we set $\epsilon>0$ as an error margin and consider

+then we search conditions under which the Lebesgue measure of $B_t$ decays to zero exponentially fast, i.e. weather there are constants $C,\xi>0$ such that